alteryx/ayx-developer-sdk/docs/howto/how-to-make-api-tool/api-tool-guide.md

 ```

 ### 2. Create a Plugin
 The next step is to add a plugin to the workspace.
-We do this using the `create-ayx-plugin` command.
-Fill out the prompts and then you will have the template code for your SDK Plugin.
-For this tool, we are choosing the `Input` tool type.
+To do so, use the `create-ayx-plugin` command.
+Reply to the prompts and then you will have the template code for your SDK Plugin.
+For this tool, we use the `Input` tool type.

 ```powershell
 $ ayx_plugin_cli create-ayx-plugin